-Enables you to create dynamically linkable images that do not have the memory map enforced by the Base Platform Application Binary Interface (BPABI) linking model.
+Base Platform enables you to create dynamically linkable images that do not have the memory map enforced by the System V (SysV) or Base Platform Application Binary Interface (BPABI) linking models.
+It enables you to:

 To link with the Base Platform model, use the